commercelayer/commercelayer-cli-plugin-orders/README.md

 ### `commercelayer orders:start_editing ID`

 Send this attribute if you want to edit the order after it is placed.
 Remember you cannot exceed the original total amount.
+Cannot be passed by sales channels.

 ```sh-session
 USAGE